 Walter James Ablitt was born on August 16, 1891 in Egypt and was educated at Fettes College, Edinburgh.
 Prior to the war he was employed as an Advocate.

 He was commissioned into the 9th Battalion Manchester Regiment on January 1, 1915 as a Second Lieutenant and his military records indicate that he first served overseas on the same date in Egypt.

-After the war he returned to Egypt where he served in the Egyptian Police force as an inspector in Cairo.
+After his service he returned to Egypt where he served in the Egyptian Police force as an inspector in Cairo.
 He married Helen Joyce Hart in Egypt and on August 21, 1923 they had a daughter, Joan MacGregor Ablitt.
 On August 20, 1924 he was awarded the Order of the Nile (4th Class) by the King of Egypt and by this time was serving as the Assistant Commandant of Police at Alexandria.
 In 1926 he was awarded the Order of the Nile (3rd Class) and is noted as being Assistant Commandant, Cairo City Police.
 He later became the Commander of the Suez Canal police, special branch, at Port Said.
 In 1936 he was made a Commander of the Order of the Nile.

-During World War II he was involved with the Special Operations Executive (SOE), a secret British World War II organisation, created in July 1940, following the fall of France in June 1940.
+During World War II he was involved with the Special Operations Executive (SOE), a secret British World War II organisation, created in July 1940, following the fall of France in June of that year.
 Its purpose was to conduct espionage, sabotage and reconnaissance in occupied Europe (and later, also in occupied Southeast Asia) against the Axis powers, and to aid local resistance movements.